sushant097/RAG-Memory-Context-Aware-AI-Agent/README.md

 ## 💡 Example Scenario

-1. You read multiple pages on *vector databases*.
+1. We read multiple pages on *vector databases*.
 2. Weeks later if we ask:

    > “Which article explained IVF and HNSW in FAISS?”